DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 </div>
 ```

-This specifies the default view as following:
+This specifies the default view as follows:

 1. Render the Header (Navbar)
 2. Embed all components

 Svelte does not allow the creation of named slots on the default layout.
-In order to do this its possible to create scoped layouts for each rout.
+To do this it's possible to create scoped layouts for each route.

-To get a seamless experience in the admin ui an additional layout file is created
+To get a seamless experience in the admin UI an additional layout file is created

 `AdminLayout.svelte`